albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Title:** Implement External System Request Pipeline and Output Loop Detection
     -   **Status:** `In-Progress`
     -   **Description:** Introduces a specialized request handling pipeline for external, programmatic systems, referred to as 'PrecMode' or 'Bottom Gear'.
 This pipeline routes requests to specialized processing units and formats the output into a structured JSON response.
 Additionally, a mechanism to detect and trim meaning-based repetitions or loops in generated text has been implemented to improve output quality.

+-   **ID:** `CORE-FEAT-021`
+    -   **Title:** `Enhance PromptPruner with dynamic template-based regex generation.`
+    -   **Status:** `Resolved`
+    -   **Description:** `Refactored the PromptPruner class in database.py to dynamically generate de-noising regex patterns from CortexConfiguration templates.
+This improves the accuracy of user input extraction from complex prompts and reduces the need for manual pattern updates.`

 -   **ID:** `CORE-REFACTOR-011`
     -   **Title:** Refactor core engine for Raven-Revolution.